kbridenhaag/indonesia.nl/src/en/visa.md

 ---
 title: Travel restrictions during the Covid-19 pandemic
 layout: "single.njk"
-updated: 2022-05-12
+updated: 2022-05-18
 includeToc: True
 eleventyNavigation:
   key: Travel restrictions during the Covid-19 pandemic
   parent: Home
 ---

-There are still travel restrictions for foreign nationals into the territory of the Republic of Indonesia.
+There are still travel restrictions for foreign nationals entering the territory of the Republic of Indonesia.
 Those who are in the possession of a valid Indonesian residence permit (KITAS / KITAP), or (electronic) Visa are allowed to enter the country.

-Due to the covid-19 pandemic the Embassy of the Republic of Indonesia in The Hague cannot issue regular visas. (e)Visa applications must be submitted by the Indonesian sponsor to the Directorate General of Immigration – Jakarta: [https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/)
+Due to the covid-19 pandemic the Embassy of the Republic of Indonesia in The Hague cannot issue regular visas. (e)Visa applications must be submitted by the Indonesian sponsor to the Directorate General of Immigration – Jakarta:[https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/)

-## Visa on Arrival (VOA) for foreign travellers
+## Visa on Arrival (VOA) for foreign travellers**

 The Indonesian Government has reopened its Visa on Arrival services for **tourism or governmental visit** , at the following entry points:

-### Airports
+### Airports**

 1. Soekarno Hatta, Banten
 2. Ngurah Rai, Bali